Mental-Health-In-Tech/tech-blues-capstone/README.md

 ---
 ### 1. About Our Data

-Our data was acquired through Kaggle.com.
-We XXXX.
+Our data was acquired through [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
+It is a dataset from a 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
 <br>